Gaius-Augustus/Augustus/README-cgp.txt

 tree con_50_majrule = [&U] ((((1:0.032973,2:0.036199):0.129706,3:0.352605):0.020666,4:0.219477):0.438357,5:0.474279);
 end;

-           In cases where the phylogeny is not known, a star like tree with uniform branch lengths might be used instead, e.g.
+           In cases where the phylogeny is not known, a star-like tree with uniform branch lengths might be used instead, e.g.

 (hg19:1,rheMac2:1,mm9:1,bosTau4:1,galGal3:1);